jojoelfe/deco_lace_template_matching_manuscript/comments/manuscript_220414_ng.md

-positions and the used beam diameter indicated with red circles (D+E) Representative micrographs takne with a condensed beam at eucentric focus (D) or fringe-free focus (E) (F) Boxplot of defocus measured by ctffind of micrographs taken by the DeCo-Lace approach on 4 lamella images at eucentric focus and 4 lamella imaged with fringe-free focus.
+positions and the used beam diameter indicated with red circles (D+E) Representative micrographs takne with a condensed beam at eucentric focus (D) or fringe-free focus (E) (F) Boxplot of defocus measured by ctffind of micrographs taken by the DeCo-LACE approach on 4 lamella images at eucentric focus and 4 lamella imaged with fringe-free focus.
-(F+G) Lamella overview images of lamella imaged at eucentric focus (F) Overview image taken at low magnification (40Å pixel size) (G) Overview created by montaging high magnification images taken with the DeCo-Lace approach (1.5Å pixelsize) (H+I) Lamella overview images of lamella imaged at fringe-free focus (H) Overview image taken at low magnification (40Å pixel size) (I) Overview created by montaging high magnification images taken with the DeCo-Lace approach (1.5Å pixelsize)](media/image7.png){width="6.5in" height="6.513888888888889in"}
+(F+G) Lamella overview images of lamella imaged at eucentric focus (F) Overview image taken at low magnification (40Å pixel size) (G) Overview created by montaging high magnification images taken with the DeCo-LACE approach (1.5Å pixelsize) (H+I) Lamella overview images of lamella imaged at fringe-free focus (H) Overview image taken at low magnification (40Å pixel size) (I) Overview created by montaging high magnification images taken with the DeCo-LACE approach (1.5Å pixelsize)](media/image7.png){width="6.5in" height="6.513888888888889in"}